HassanRaza02/EVM-HELPER/docs/fetch-tokens-guide.md

 - Skip new job execution if previous job is still running
 - Reset flag when job completes or fails
 - Log job status for monitoring

+## 7. Handling Token Prices

+### Calculating Prices from Reserves
+- For tokens paired with ETH, calculate price from reserves
+- Account for token decimals in calculations
+- Format prices in ETH and USD terms

+### Using derivedETH from Subgraph
+- Query token.derivedETH values if available
+- Fetch ETH price in USD
+- Calculate USD price by multiplying derivedETH by ETH price